Hacktoberfest-Nepal/Hacktoberfest_CTF/Writeups/README.md

 _Place your write-up here!_
 ```

-For example, for the "**Tactile**" challenge in Intermediate Cryptography, create "Crypto" directory, then create "intermediate" directory inside it, and then "Tactile" sub-directory inside it, and then include your write-up in **`YourUsername.md`** file.
+For example, for the "**Tactile**" challenge in Intermediate Cryptography, get inside the "Intermediate" directory of the "Crypto" directory, and then include your write-up in **`YourUsername.md`** file inside "Tactile" directory.
 At the end, the directory structure would look like:
 ```
 Writeups